 The Moffitt Cancer Center (MCC) Department of Pharmacy Specialty Oncology Pharmacy Practice Residency is a 12-month program developed to meet or exceed all practice standards established by the American Society of Health-Systems Pharmacists (ASHP).
 This specialized, ASHP-accredited residency is designed to further develop the resident's clinical oncology skills.
 Specifically, the resident will be actively involved in managing the therapeutic decisions and clinical outcomes of cancer patients in an interdisciplinary environment.

 Since Moffitt’s first pharmacy resident completed training almost three decades ago, many Moffitt residents have obtained prominent roles in industry, academia, research, clinical and leadership positions across the country.
-At present, our program has obtained approval and funding for three oncology residency positions.
+At present, our program has obtained approval and funding for four oncology residency positions.

 Residents participate in all aspects of oncology pharmacy practice pertaining to clinical practice and outcomes, research, and education.
 MCC PGY-2 oncology residency program is divided predominantly into 2 or 4-week blocks that allow residents to focus on patient care in a variety of cancer subtypes.
 Several inpatient and ambulatory rotations are distributed over the year to allow for a comprehensive learning experience.

 Our program also allows for tailoring the experience to residents’ interest and learning needs by making several elective blocks available.
 This allows residents to choose electives such as Academia, Head & Neck Clinic, Precision Medicine, Senior Adult Oncology clinic, Pain and Palliative Care, and Immune Cell Therapy (ICE-T)..
 Additional learning experiences maybe be developed based on resident interest and preceptor availability.
 Clinical rotations are augmented with disease-specific Oncology Forums, Pharmacy Grand Rounds and Journal clubs.